Lien (LIEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lien Historical Price

-According to the latest data gathered on Lien live price page, the current price of Lien is 0.121437USD.
-The circulating supply of Lien(LIEN) is 354.87K LIEN , giving it a market capitalization of $43.13K.
+According to the latest data gathered on Lien live price page, the current price of Lien is 0.140583USD.
+The circulating supply of Lien(LIEN) is 354.87K LIEN , giving it a market capitalization of $49.87K.

 The Lien Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LIEN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.